Disney Store UK Now Charges A Return Fee: How It Works

 - Disney Store UK, 2026

-In reality, this fits a pattern that's been playing out across UK retail for a few years - processing returns is expensive, and retailers have been progressively moving that cost onto customers.
+In reality, this fits a pattern that's been playing out across UK retail for several years now.
+Processing returns is expensive, and charging customers directly for that cost has become an increasingly common response across the industry.
 Disney aren't the first to do this and won't be the last.
-Keep in mind that free returns were never actually free - the cost gets baked into product pricing somewhere along the line.
-It looks like Disney would rather apply a direct fee to returns than push up merchandise prices further to absorb it.
+Keep in mind that free returns were never free, the cost was always being recovered somewhere, and a direct fee is simply a more visible way of doing it.

 Click here to browse Disney Store UK offers >